top of page

 with Liang Dai and Ming Yang

-Review of Financial Studies, Forthcoming
+Review of Financial Studies, 2024

 We find that disclosing bank-specific information reallocates systemic risk, but whether it mitigates systemic bank runs depends on the nature of information disclosed.
 Disclosure reveals banks’ resilience to adverse shocks, and shifts systemic risk from weak to strong banks.
 Yet, only disclosure of banks’ exposure to systemic risk can mitigate systemic bank runs because it shifts systemic risk from more vulnerable banks to those less vulnerable.
 Disclosure of banks’ idiosyncratic shortfalls of funds does not differentiate such exposure, rendering the resulting reallocation of systemic risk ineffective in mitigating systemic runs.